Code Generation and Conic Constraints for Model-Predictive Control on Microcontrollers with Conic-TinyMPC: Experiments

 \subsubsection{Early Termination}

 High-rate real-time control requires a solver to return a solution within a strict time window.
-Table~\ref{tab:freq} shows the trajectory-tracking performance of each solver on the rocket soft-landing problem with different control step durations.
-We solve the same problem as in \ref{ref:rocketSoftLanding}, except that each solver must return within the specified control step duration.
-The maximum number of iterations for each solver was determined based on the average time per iteration for each solver with $N=16$ (Fig.~\ref{fig:mcu_rocket}).
-For example, when the solvers are given 20ms to solve the problem, the maximum number of solver iterations for ECOS, SCS, and TinyMPC were 3, 33, and 444, respectively.
-Two different metrics are reported: 1) the total control input violation on box and SOC constraints and 2) the landing error (defined as the norm of the deviation between the final and goal states).
-These metrics were evaluated at four different control step durations for~each~solver.
+Table~\ref{tab:freq} shows the trajectory-tracking performance of each solver on the rocket soft-landing problem with four different control step durations, resulting in four different time budgets.
+We solve the same problem as in \ref{ss:rocketSoftLanding}, except that each solver must return within the specified time budget.
+The maximum number of iterations for each solver was determined based on the average time per iteration for each solver with $N=16$ (Fig.~\ref{fig:rocket_landing}).
+For example, when given 20ms to solve the problem, the maximum number of solver iterations for ECOS, SCS, and \algName~were 3, 33, and 444, respectively.
+This represents a factor of 11x to 148x more solver iterations for \algName.
+Table~\ref{tab:freq} reports two different metrics: A) the total control input violation on box and SOC constraints and B) the landing error (defined as the norm of the deviation between the final and goal states).

-ECOS successfully solved to convergence only when given 1000ms for each control step, which is impractical for most real-time control tasks.
+ECOS successfully solved to convergence only when given 1000ms, impractical for most real-time control tasks.
 It failed in subsequent cases due to its limited speed and inability to warm start, with zero iterations completed within 2ms.
-On the other hand, even though SCS and TinyMPC were not able to solve the problem to full convergence at every iteration for shorter control steps, they were able to utilize warm starting to maintain low constraint violation and landing error.
-TinyMPC outperformed SCS for all control step durations and, critically, only appreciably violated constraints at the shortest duration of 2ms.
+On the other hand, even though SCS and \algName~were both unable to solve the problem to full convergence at every iteration for shorter time budgets, \algName~was able to utilize its increased number of iterations and warm starting to maintain low constraint violation and landing error.
+This resulted in \algName~outperforming SCS for all scenarios with a 1.6x to 2.4x reduction in landing error and, most critically, while SCS violated constraints across all time budgets, \algName~only appreciably did so for the shortest 2ms time budget.